 5. Earthquake Resistant Design and Analysis of New Structures

-GSI provides earthquake resistant design using state-of-art numerical software; especially in analysis and design of masonry structures by using Frame by Macro-element (FME) approach of 3MURI® (complaint to the provisions of EN:1998:2004).
+GSI provides earthquake resistant design using state-of-art numerical software; especially in the analysis and design of masonry structures by using Frame by Macro-element (FME) approach of 3MURI® (complaint to the provisions of EN:1998:2004).

 6. Material Testing